AsmaaHassan/Django-Scrapy/README.md

 10- open another terminal in scrapy/onlineshopping

-11- $celery -A onlineshopping.celery worker -B -l info -E ** this will run scrapy every 30 seconds (we could change it to run daily instead) **
+11- $celery -A onlineshopping.celery worker -B -l info -E ** this will run scrapy every 120 seconds (we could change it to run daily instead) **

+12- Visit http://127.0.0.1:8000/ for swagger docs.

-12- start Front End
+13- start Front End